The Undergraduate Program

 Welcome to the Department of History at Columbia University!

 Our department is one of the leading centers of historical scholarship in the world.
 It is also a department deeply committed to undergraduate education.
 Teaching Columbia and Barnard undergraduates is among our faculty’s greatest privileges.
 Our undergraduate curriculum covers most periods and areas of the world.
-Our courses employ many different approaches to the past.
 We emphasize no particular brand of history, no single interpretive model, and we encourage our students to experiment with a wide range of ideas.
 Our principal goal in the undergraduate classroom is to develop the intellectual breadth and analytical skills of our students.
 To that end, our courses emphasize working with both primary and secondary sources and developing acuity in critical writing.

 Here is a summary of requirements for the major and concentration: